Skip to content

 Business$250Higher volume and more seats

-Credits cover the work your workers actually do, and unused credits roll over rather than expiring at the end of the month — so you are not penalized for a quiet week.
-You can start on the free plan to see the work in action before paying anything.
+Credits cover the work your workers actually do.
+Paid monthly and top-up credits roll over rather than expiring at the end of the month, while the Free plan's daily credits reset each day.
+You can start free to see the work in action before paying anything.

 AI employee vs a human hire